-But, that certain factor, the timing, is important.
+But, that particular factor, the timing, is essential.
 If you propagate your Snapdragon during the off-season, you may fail miserably.

 As Snapdragons are considered ‘self-seeding’ plants, you may not have to propagate Snapdragon seeds manually.
 But if you want to have monitored growth, you need to prevent self-seeding.

-It would be best if you chose the spring months because that’s when the plant can grow full-fledged.
+It would be best to choose the spring months because the plant can grow full-fledged.
 In winter, you have a better chance of killing the plant.

 If you want to grow the Snapdragon plants from seeds, it is best to seed them indoors one and a half months before the last frost date.